cordellandrade/learning-journal/html-notes.md

 ## Process and Design

 * To help determine why people are coming to your website, there are two basic categories of questions you can ask:

- 1.Why visitors come to your site?
+ 1. What is the motivation of visitors that come to your site?
- 1.What is the specific goals of the visitors?
+ 1. What is the specific goals of the visitors?

 * Using a sitemap and wireframe you can draft your website before writing any code.